easegress-io/easegress/doc/cookbook/translation-bot.md

 # translate to Chinese
 - filter: requestBuilderTranslate    # Constructing the request to call the
-  alias: translateChinese            # translation API
+  alias: translate                   # translation API
   namespace: zh
 - filter: signAWSRequest             # Signing as required by AWS
   namespace: zh